henkelmax/modrepo/docs/minecraft/voicechat/addons.md

 Simple Voice Chat is designed to be easily extendable with an [API](api/overview).
 This page lists all official addons for Simple Voice Chat.

+Additionally, there are many third party addons, which you can find in the `#voicechat-addon-showcase` channel on our [Discord server](https://discord.gg/4dH2zwTmyX).
+If you created your own voice chat addon, feel free to post yours too!

 ## AudioPlayer